 A program is a sequence of zero or more statements.
 A statement is an assertion, a retraction, a query, or a requirement.
 An assertion is a clause followed by a \ldots , and it adds the clause to the database if it is safe.
-A retraction is a clause followed by \sim , and it removes the clause from the database.
-A query is a literal followed by a ?.
-A requirement is a (, then an identifier, then), then \ldots , and it imports functions that can be called as external queries.
+A retraction is a clause followed by \square , and it removes the clause from the database.
+A query is a literal followed by a \square .
+A requirement is a \square , then an identifier, then \square , then \square , and it imports functions that can be called as external queries.